OraOpenSource/apex-sert/README.md

 ### Documentation
 At this point, all APEX-SERT documentation is included with the build as PDF files.
 Starting with APEX-SERT 5, documentation will move to Markdown format.

+### Download
+APEX-SERT can be downloaded from GitHub.
+Under the /releases directory, simply unzip the corresponding version and then refer to the Installation Guide found there.